Channel Awesome: Origins

 Mike Michaud, Mike Ellis and Bhargav Dronamraju created Channel Awesome after they were laid off from Circuit City in 2007.
 The three discussed the idea of such a company while still employed, but their dismissal was the impetus to put their plans into action.
 Michaud has stated that "if [they] didn't lose our jobs, [the business] wouldn't have happened anytime soon".

-At around the same time, Doug Walker, an actor, comedian, writer, and film critic, began posting several satirical video reviews of films and other media on YouTube under the web name "Nostalgia Critic".
+At around the same time, Doug Walker began posting several satirical video reviews of films and other media on YouTube under the screen name of "Nostalgia Critic".
 Initially, Walker viewed making the videos as a side hobby, rarely interacting with his fans and not revealing his real name until a video responding to the Northern Illinois University shooting.
 Walker's channel had its content withdrawn from YouTube following complaints from 20th Century Fox and Lionsgate over alleged copyright infringement.
 Walker attempted to re-upload his content by assigning each video a new, separate channel.
 However, due to continuing issues, Walker decided to leave YouTube altogether and create the website That Guy with the Glasses, with Michaud acting as webmaster.